telerik/ajax-docs/api/server/Telerik.Web.UI/ListBoxButtonSettings.md

 The AreaWidth property is taken into consideration only if the  property is set to  or
             .
 If not the button area is as tall as the listbox control.

-###  Position `ListBoxButtonPosition`
+###  AreaWidth `Unit`

-Gets or sets the position of the buttons.
+Gets or sets the width of the button area.

-###  RenderButtonText `Boolean`

-When set to true enables render text on buttons functionality
+#### Remarks
+The AreaWidth property is taken into consideration only if the  property is set to  or
+            .
+If not the button area is as wide as the listbox control.

 ###  HorizontalAlign `ListBoxHorizontalAlign`